9brada6/tabs-with-posts/tests/manual_testing.md

 - All date controls should have yy-mm-dd format.
 - All settings should be only in the first array, aka the array of settings should not be a multidimensional array, except for a checkbox setting(that are array by default).
 - Each link to a documentation section should work, and open in a new tab.
+- Check if query templates work.
+- Query/plugin, if a plugin from a category is not installed, then the query should say that the plugin is not installed and show an error

 ## Icons Manual Testing